keesbroenink/Kate/README.md

 ## Reactive Manifesto

 The Reactive Manifesto https://www.reactivemanifesto.org/ sets the stage for modern software architectures to support high performant reliable systems with many users.
 The Kate framework fits in here very well.
-It addresses the Message Driven  principle because now even request and responses are real asynchronous messages.
+It addresses the Message Driven principle because request and responses will be real asynchronous messages.
 Kate uses Kafka.
 Kafka is a robust reliable message system that scales very well.
-If you combine this with microservices on e.g. Kubernetes the whole server landscape will become Responsive, Resilient and Elastic.
-When a microservice (Kafka consumer) crashes another instance will pick up the message again because messages will stay on Kafka.
+If you combine this with microservices on e.g. Kubernetes, the whole server landscape will become Responsive, Resilient and Elastic.
+When a microservice (Kafka consumer) crashes, another instance will pick up the message again because messages will stay on Kafka.
 Only on successful processing the consumer will commit the new read offset.

 ## Technical dependencies